falkreon/Junior/docs/ir_isa.md

 * i8, i16, i32, i64 - integer types
 * f16, f32, f64 - floating point types
-* addr - address.
-This is an alias for some integer type i8 or larger which is equivalent to the target's address type
+* word - This is an alias for some integer type i8 or larger which is equivalent to the target's general and address register size.
+On most modern machines, including single-board computers, this will be i64.
+On Arduino boards this may be i8 or i32.
+If the general register size and the address register size is different, an implementation MAY decide to statically determine from usage whether an LVT entry is used for addresses or data, and assign a different underlying type accordingly.
+Otherwise, the chosen size MUST be the target's address size.

 floating point types are always signed